ustaxcourt/ef-cms/docs/dependency-updates.md

 ### Do the following for all package.json files

-note: we have 2 package.json files, be sure to update them all
+note: we have 2 package.json files, be sure to update both
   - ./package.json
   - ./web-api/runtimes/puppeteer/package.json